zouguojian/Traffic-flow-prediction/MT-STNet/README.md

 ### GMAN

-> embedding size is 256
+> Embedding size is 256